JHU-PL-Lab/www-fpse/coding.md

    4. `opam switch create 5.0.0` will build OCaml version 5.0.;
    5. After any `opam switch` command it will instruct you to reset your path with some instructions like "Run `eval $(opam env)` to update the current shell environment" -- follow those instructions and copy/paste the in the command into the shell (if you are on `zsh` replace the `$(...)` with back-quotes `` `...` ``).

-If you already have an earlier version of OCaml installed via `opam`, start on step 2. above to update to 5.0.0.
-Make sure to do the `opam update` step first or your install won't know that 5.0.0 even exists.
-Please don't blaze ahead with an earlier version hoping to get away with it, you will run into trouble later in the class with obscure compatibility errors.
+If you already have an earlier version of OCaml installed via `opam`, start on step 3. above to update to 5.0.0.

 #### Required OPAM Standard packages